Webhooks

 Webhook Security

-Burq-Signature:
+Burq-Signature: t=1492774577,v1=5257a869e7ecebeda32affa62cdca3fa51cad7e77a0e56ff536d0ce8e108d8bd

-Step 1: Extract the timestamp and signatures from the header
+Step 1: Extract timestamp and signature

-Step 2: Create the expected signature
+Step 2: Construct the signed payload